 Photo Credit: Matt Brown

 Oh look!
-Chris Harrison got off early from his day job as Baskin Robbins store manager to let the girls know they were going to play volleyball, with the winning team staying with Sean for the rest of the date, and the losers shipped back to the Crab Shack.
+Chris Harrison got off early from his day job as Baskin Robbins store manager to let the girls know they were going to play volleyball, with the winning team staying with Sean for the rest of the date, and the losers should make some workout with one of the Los Angeles personal trainer, but, both winners and losers had fun.

 Photo Credit: Matt Brown